ekungurov/devops-school-diplom-infra/k8s/README.md

-## Create a Secret based on existing Docker credentials {#registry-secret-existing-credentials}
+## Create a Secret based on existing Docker credentials

 A Kubernetes cluster uses the Secret of `kubernetes.io/dockerconfigjson` type to authenticate with a container registry to pull a private image.